 There are plenty of things to do in Pokhara as a tourist.
 The centre of this town is the nucleus of hotels, cafes and restaurants, around the trims and circulars of Phewa Lake.
-More of a base-town for the majority of the treks in Nepal, Pokhara tempts hiking enthusiasts from around the globe.
+More of a base-town for the majority of the treks in Nepal, it tempts hiking enthusiasts from around the globe.
 The roads around the lakeside are little boulevards for breezy romantic strolls, and the lake without the bar of railings is free to swim in.

-ABC Trek in Nepal - Things to do in Pokhara
+ABC Trek in Nepal

 Things to Do in Pokhara Nepal

 If you have only a few days in hand to explore Nepal, particularly if you are into touristic places and in need of an organized time in Nepal with your family, I advise you to visit the places in and around Pokhara.
-I also think Pokhara is a nice resting place before and after a strenuous trek in Nepal.
+I also think this is a nice resting place before and after a strenuous trek in Nepal.

 1. Take Strolls Around Phewa Lake

-Previously known as Baidam Tal, Phewa Lake is a semi-natural freshwater lake in Pokhara, and the central frame that keeps this touristic town together.
+Previously known as Baidam Tal, Phewa Lake is a semi-natural freshwater lake, and the central frame that keeps this touristic town together.
 The lake is partially stream-fed and partially dam-regulated.
 Being the second largest lake in Nepal, around Phewa Lake, many locals have based their livelihoods through the medium of international tourism.
 Local boatmen will offer you a tour of the lake and also a ride to the island where Tal Barahi Temple is the primary attraction.
 And the boat-rides are quite expensive!

 Welcome to Phewa Lake!